Randolph–Macon Yellow Jackets: Men's Basketball

 The men's basketball team has a long tradition of success.
 They have been ranked #1 in the country by D3hoops.com on multiple occasions, most recently in the 2022–23 season, and earned a trip to the Final Four of the NCAA Division III tournament in 2010.
 The men's basketball program has made 24 NCAA tournament appearances and won two national championships, although in two different forms, in consecutive years.
 The NCAA did not hold a tournament in the truncated 2020–21 basketball season because an insufficient number of schools in Division III played the season.
 The program was ranked No. 1 in D3sports.com's polls when they agreed to play No. 2 Trine University Thunder in an organised pre-2014 college football-style national championship game to determine the mythical national championship.
 The Yellow Jackets won the game and earning the top spot in the poll, 69–55.
 The following season, the Yellow Jackets compiled a record of 33–1 and won the 2022 NCAA Division III Tournament, defeating 16th ranked Elmhurst 75–45 in the final to claim a legitimate championship.
 All-American Buzz Anthony earned the tournament's Most Outstanding Player award.

 Women's Basketball

 The Randolph–Macon women's basketball team has had numerous successful seasons.
-In total, the women's basketball team has appeared in 13 NCAA tournaments with their most recent appearance being in 2025 and they played in the 2005 NCAA Division III Women's Basketball National Championship game losing to Millikin University and finishing second in the nation.
+In total, the women's basketball team has appeared in 14 NCAA tournaments with their most recent appearance being in 2026.
+They played in the 2005 NCAA Division III Women's Basketball National Championship game losing to Millikin University 50-70 and finishing second in Division III.
+Megan Silva won both the Jostens Trophy and the Division III National Player of the Year in 2006.